TabularEditor/TabularEditorDocs/te3/tutorials/data-security/data-security-testing.md

 __Data Security can be easily tested using _Impersonation_ in Tabular Editor 3.__ Impersonation is a feature that lets you view a query result as a model Role or User.
 It is similar to the _'View As Role...'_ feature in the Power BI service, with two key differences:

-1. The User requires __dataset Build permissions__ in addition to Role assignment & Dataset Read access.
+1. The End-User being impersonated requires __dataset Build permissions__ in addition to Role assignment & Dataset Read access.
-2. Any query can be executed; it is not limited to available reports.
+2. Any query can be executed within Tabular Editor 3; it is not limited to available report visuals, as in the Power BI Service.

- This is valuable, as it lets the developer run defined tests to see how the result would be viewed by any user with Build permissions.
+ This is valuable, as it lets the developer run defined tests to see how the result would be viewed by any end-user with Build permissions.
 This helps ensure that even for complex queries and DAX expressions, the Data Security works as expected, and users only see what they should see.

 > [!IMPORTANT]
-> Ensure that Build permissions are not provisioned by providing users Workspace Roles (Contributor, Member, Admin), as these roles have __Write__ permissions to the dataset and thus bypass Data Security; the testing will appear to not work, even if it's configured correctly.
+> Ensure that Build permissions are not provisioned by providing end-users Workspace Roles (Contributor, Member, Admin), as these roles have __Write__ permissions to the dataset and thus bypass Data Security; the testing will appear to not work, even if it's configured correctly.

 <figure style="padding-top: 15px;">